mportesdev/handpick/README.rst

     >>> list(flat_data)
     [0, 1, 2, 3, 4, 5]

-When traversing a mapping, only its values are inspected.
+When flattening a mapping (dictionary), only its values are inspected.
 For example:

 .. code::